EddyVerbruggen/cordova-plugin-googleplus/README.md

 - Q: OMG $@#*! the Android build is failing
 - A: You need to have _Android Support Repository_ and _Android Support Library_ installed in the Android SDK manager.
 Make sure you're using a fairly up to date version of those.

-## 8. Changelog
+## 10. Changelog
+- [pre-release] 4.0.9: Android refactored to use the GoogleSignIn SDK.
+Modified usage.
+See #193
 - 4.0.8: Fix for Android 6 where it would crash while asking for permission.
 Thx #166!
 - 4.0.7: Re-added a missing framework for iOS.
 Thx #168!
 - 4.0.6: Updated iOS GoogleSignIn SDK to 2.4.0.
 Thx #153!
 - 4.0.5: Fixed a broken import on iOS
 - 4.0.4: Using framework tags again for Android.
-- 4.0.3: On iOS `isAvailable` always returns try since that should be fine with the new Google SignIn framework.
-Re-added imageUrl to the result of SignIn on iOS.
+- 4.0.3: On iOS `isAvailable` always returns try since that should be fine with the new Google Sign-In framework.
+Re-added imageUrl to the result of Sign-In on iOS.
 - 4.0.1: Login on Android would crash the app if `isAvailable` was invoked beforehand.
 - 4.0.0: Removed the need for `iosApiKey`, reverted Android to Google playservices framework for wider compatibility, documented scopes feature a bit.
 - 3.0.0: Using Google Sign-In for iOS, instead of Google+.
 - 1.1.0: Added `isAvailable`, for issue [#37](https://github.com/EddyVerbruggen/cordova-plugin-googleplus/issues/37)
 - 1.0.0: Initial version supporting iOS and Android

-## 9. License
+## 11. License

 [The MIT License (MIT)](http://www.opensource.org/licenses/mit-license.html)